-The person or organisation making the record attempt is responsible for the legitimate expenses and remuneration of the official observer and any assistants.
+The person or organisation making the record attempt is responsible for the legitimate expenses and remuneration of the National Authority assigned officials.
 This must be paid before any record claim can be considered.

 616.13 - RATIFICATION

 Pending official confirmation by the UIM, neither the driver, builder nor any other shall publish or cause to be published, circulate or cause to be circulated, the results of the trial, until the delegate of the National Authority has given the actual results in writing, after checking the calculations in the presence of timekeepers.